What is The True Meaning of Japan’s Flag?

 Other flags in Japan

-Japan has also 47 prefecture flags (one for each prefecture).
-Just like the national flag, prefecture flags are composed of a symbol over a mono-colored background (except for one prefecture which has a bi-colored one).
+Japan also has 47 prefecture flags (one for each prefecture).
+Just like the national flag, prefecture flags are composed of a symbol over a mono-colored background (except for one prefecture that has a bi-colored one).
 Most of the prefectures respect the 2:3 ratio and the symbol in the center.

 Conclusion

-In the meantime, I’m going to watch the movie 1945 End of War available for free with my Amazon Prime subscription.
+Meanwhile, I’ll be enjoying the movie 1945 End of War for free with my Amazon Prime subscription.
 Get your free Amazon Prime month trial here 🙂

-One thought on “What is The True Meaning of Japan’s Flag?
+1 thought on “What is The True Meaning of Japan’s Flag?”

 Your email address will not be published.
 Required fields are marked *